- Silver Galapagos

 $5,450 to $10,550

-Swim with the sea lions at Gardner Bay’s gorgeous beach or snorkel with large schools of colorful tropical fish and perhaps the occasional eagle ray.
+Swim with the sea lions at Gardner Bay’s gorgeous beach or snorkel with large schools of colorful tropical fish and perhaps the occasional manta ray.

 Later in the day, visit Punta Suarez, a highlight of the Galapagos as it is the only nesting area in the world for the waved albatross.
 It also boasts the most diverse wildlife of all of the islands.
 Look on as marine iguanas lie motionless like sentinels upon the rocks while young sea lions surf the waves.

-Disembark the vessel on Baltra Island and transfer to the airport for your return flight to the mainland.
+Following breakfast, disembark the vessel and transfer to the airport for your return flight to the mainland.

 This itinerary is subject to change.
 ExpeditionTrips.com is not responsible for itinerary changes.